FredHutch/VISCtemplates/README.md

 You still need to set the permissions to the project to vidd-visc:

-Settings → Collaborators & Teams → Add a team → vidd-visc
+Settings → Manage access → Invite teams or people (button) → vidd-visc (shows up as FredHutch/vidd-visc)

 ### Step Three: Documentation